Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance: Conclusion

-Our framework opens several avenues for future research.
-First, EBM training relies on deviance as the loss function.
-Exploring alternative loss functions specifically tailored to insurance pricing could further enhance its applicability.
-Another promising extension would be to develop dimension-wise early stopping, similarly to \citet{zakrisson_tree-based_2025}.
+Several avenues for future research emerge from this work.
+First, EBM training currently relies on deviance as the optimization criterion.
+Exploring alternative loss functions specifically tailored to insurance pricing objectives may further improve its performance.
+Second, dimension-wise early stopping strategies, as proposed by \citet{zakrisson_tree-based_2025}, could be adapted to enhance model training.
 Finally, it would be interesting to investigate the relevance of this model for more complex datasets, such as those with spatial interactions or temporal components, as well as other risks, such as home insurance or health insurance.

-\paragraph{Acknowledgments} Quentin Guibert gratefully acknowledges funding from the Institut Europlace de Finance (IEF) as part of the research project "Machine Learning and Explainability".